Cleveland Clinic logo

 Pulsus paradoxus is a larger-than-normal drop in systolic blood pressure when you inhale.
 This top number is your blood pressure against your artery walls during heartbeats.
 There are several ways your provider can check for this sign of a heart or lung condition.
 Pulsus paradoxus has many causes.
 Treating them makes pulsus paradoxus go away.

-Pulsus paradoxus is a phenomenon when your blood pressure decreases with inhalation (breathing in).
-It’s a sign that you have a condition that affects your heart or lungs.
+Pulsus paradoxus is a decrease of more than 10 millimeters of mercury (mmHg) in the top number of your blood pressure when you breathe in.
+It’s a sign of a condition that affects your heart or lungs.
 But only your healthcare provider will notice it.

 Advertisement